smozely/Money-When/README.md

 TODO
 ==========
-* Webdriver Tests using Protractor
+* Webdriver Tests using Protractor (not currently working in Mavericks)